Setting Up a WordPress Web Site

 When your site is set up, you will be placed in the WordPress Dashboard for your new site.
 This is the administrative panel where you make additions and changes to your website.

-The dashboard will give you a brief list of setup tasks on the right side.
+The dashboard will give you a brief list of setup tasks.
 Since we will be customizing this site later, we will only do the essential tasks from this list.

 1. Give your site a name: You should choose a name which will appear throughout your website.
 For this personal portfolio website we use the placeholder name Jane Doe.